Give us a call

 But just as employers can also contribute positively, they can also have a negative effect.

-In a survey conducted by Champion Health earlier this year, 76% of employees reported moderate-to-high levels of stress, an increase of 9% on the previous year.
+In a survey conducted by Champion Health in 2023, 76% of employees reported moderate-to-high levels of stress, an increase of 9% on the previous year.
 Key reasons for this included workload, lack of control, job security and the conduct of their co-workers.

 Managers can proactively manage deadlines and must, by law, ensure their staff take their annual leave and their daily breaks.
 They need to set realistic expectations and ensure there is sufficient support, adequate tools and ensure workplace disputes are promptly resolved.